Shayne D'Cunha: Career

 Born in Mumbai, Maharashtra in India, D'Cunha moved to Sydney, Australia with his parents in 2000 when he was four years old.
 His parents moved their family to Australia in order to give their children a better chance at life.
 D'Cunha started playing football at the local level at the age of five or six and soon choose it as his sport of preference over cricket.
 Eventually, D'Cunha joined the youth ranks of the Western Sydney Wanderers and played for Blacktown City.

 D'Cunha was one of three players released by the Wanderers on 1 June 2016, along with Daniel Alessi and Alusine Fofanah.

 In September 2016, D'Cunha joined Wellington Phoenix on trial.

 International

 D'Cunha has stated that had he thought about representing India internationally but after getting capped by Australia at the under-20 level, he pledged his allegiance to Australia.

-Personal
+Personal life

-Shayne D'Cunha attended the prestigious selective secondary school, North Sydney Boys High School in Crows Nest (North Shore) and graduated in 2014.
+D'Cunha attended the prestigious selective secondary school, North Sydney Boys High School in Crows Nest (North Shore) and graduated in 2014.
 He is one of the most recent alumni for the school, having represented Australia at an international level.

 Shayne joined the Seminary of the Good Shepherd in Homebush to study for the Catholic priesthood in 2019.

 Shayne was ordained as a transitional deacon for the Diocese of Broken Bay by Bishop Anthony Randazzo on Friday, 12 September 2025.

+Shayne was ordained as a priest for the Diocese of Broken Bay by Archbishop Anthony Randazzo, (Prefect for the Dicastery of Legislative Texts & Apostolic Administrator of the Diocese of Broken Bay) on Wednesday, 29 April 2026.